Climate Migration City Project

 The Grow Joburg project is improving city-run shelters to provide better living conditions for 500 migrants and IDPs.
 In addition, Grow Joburg is offering these residents training in climate-adaptive urban agriculture methods, including cultivating food gardens on shelter rooftops.
 The city is providing migrant-led organizations and their clients with access to urban farm plots where they can grow and sell produce.

-The city is implementing the Grow Joburg project in close partnership with migrant led organizations, including the African Women Migrants’ Voices network.
+The city is implementing the Grow Joburg project in close partnership with migrant-led organizations, including the African Women Migrants’ Voices network.
 Not only will this project connect migrants and internally displaced people in Johannesburg to green income-generating opportunities, but it will also strengthen local food systems and add green space to the city’s hardscapes.

 Impact